OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/shadow-ray-manipulation.md

 - [max_shadow_distance](#max-shadow-distance)
 - [clear_radius](#clear-radius)

+There are also accompanying falloff controls to help soften the terminator:

+- `shadow_ray_epsilon_falloff`
+- `min_shadow_distance_falloff`
+- `max_shadow_distance_falloff`
+- `clear_radius`

+Each is a value [0, 1] that determines the shadow falloff, with 0 being no shadow falloff, and 1 being full falloff.

+< [!WARNING]
+< Enabling any of these attributes will result in a performance hit, and the impact will depend on how large the shadow gradients are in your scene.

 ## What are shadow rays?

 At each shading point in the scene, we must determine whether (and how much) the point is in shadow.
 The way we measure